Mount Everest Trivia Questions

 Medium

-Mount Everest grows about half an inch taller every year due to tectonic plate movement.
+Mount Everest's elevation increases by about 4 millimeters each year due to tectonic plate movement.

 Click to reveal answer ›